-- 1. An ability to use and apply current technical concepts and practices in the core information technologies. - 2.
-An ability to identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems. - 3.
-An ability to effectively integrate IT-based solutions into the user environment. - 4.
-An ability to assist in the creation of an effective project plan.
+- An ability to use and apply current technical concepts and practices in the core information technologies. - An ability to identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems. - An ability to effectively integrate IT-based solutions into the user environment. - An ability to assist in the creation of an effective project plan.

 All hours of credit applied toward a major in the Computer & Information Sciences Department must be a C- or better, except that up to 3 credit hours of D is allowed.
+One retake is allowed per class, for up to three classes.